-Over the past 10 years the attitudes towards physical shopping and online shopping have almost completely reversed.
+Over the past 10 years, the attitudes towards physical shopping and online shopping have almost completely reversed.
 The idea of putting credit card details on the internet, waiting for a product to be delivered and being unable to see it physically before buying it made people feel uncomfortable.
-But the expansion of smart phones, the availability of faster internet networks and a growing generation of young, internet-savvy individuals has changed the way we shop.
+But the expansion of smartphones, quicker connections to the web and a growing generation of an internet-savvy youth has changed the way we shop.

-The dynamic shift in consumer spending and the exponential growth in ecommerce have led to many experts signalling the death of the high street.
-However, a large mall or healthy buzz on a busy shopping centre is important for the community.
-The high street represents a communal hub for social interaction and can also offer entertainment in the form of bars, cinemas, fitness centres, art galleries, communal areas that engage the residents of its neighbourhood.
-The high street will not become extinct, but it is suffering and it needs to reinvent itself.
+The dynamic shift in consumer spending and the exponential growth of e-commerce has led to many experts signalling the death of the high street.
+But it still represents a communal hub for social interaction with bars, fashion outlets, eateries, cinemas, fitness centres and art galleries that engage the residents of its neighbourhood.
+Because of this, the high street will not become extinct, but it is suffering and it needs to reinvent itself.

-The great department stores have long known the value of creating attractive venues that offer prestige, entertainment, information, inspiration and the personal touch.
-The challenge for high street retailers today is raising the consumers’ expectations to entice them back to the high street.
-One way this can be achieved is with the integration of technology.
-It may have driven the consumer away in the first place but integrated technology can be used to create a new consumer experience that will draw them back again.
+The great department stores have long known the value of creating attractive venues that offer prestige, entertainment, information, inspiration and a personal touch.
+The challenge for high street retailers, today is raising the consumers’ expectations to entice them back from their computers.
+Ironically, one way this could be achieved is by taking advantage of the one thing that drove them away in the first place – technology.
+Used creatively, integrated technology could create a new consumer experience raising the profile of the high street once again.

-For this idea of integrated technology to be successful there needs to be something more substantial than simply handing out iPads to sales staff to check stock levels.
-There has to be a dramatic statement that signals a leap forward in thinking, with a new and invigorating digital experience that captivates the consumer and puts them at the heart of the shopping experience.
+For this idea of integrated technology to be successful there needs to be something more substantial than simply dishing out iPads to sales staff to check stock levels.
+There has to be a dramatic statement signalling a leap forward in thinking – a new and invigorating digital experience that captivates the consumer and puts them at the heart of the retail experience.
 That statement arrived earlier this year in the shape of Burberry’s flagship store in Regent Street.

 There is an unspoken rule in the luxury brand industry that says you have to stay true to your roots.
 Burberry has turned its back on this ideology without abandoning it.
 By taking a grade II listed building with a historically British façade and kitting out the interior with a swathe of wall-to-wall technology, Burberry has created the perfect hybrid of prestigious heritage balanced with contemporary digital relevance.